ankane/blind_index/README.md

 end
 ```

-We also recommend adding a unique index to the blind index column through a database migration.
+We recommend adding a unique index to the blind index column through a database migration.

 ```ruby
 add_index :users, :email_bidx, unique: true